zexuwang1/zexuwang1.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am under the supervision of <a href='https://scholar.google.com/citations?hl=zh-CN&user=zWnsNrkAAAAJ'>Prof. Zibin Zheng (郑子彬)</a> and <a href='https://jiachi-chen.github.io/'>Associate Prof. Jiachi Chen (陈嘉弛)</a> at <a href='http://www.inpluslab.com'>InPlusLab</a> since Aug.
-2022.
+I have been working under the supervision of <a href='https://scholar.google.com/citations?hl=zh-CN&user=zWnsNrkAAAAJ'>Prof. Zibin Zheng (郑子彬)</a> and <a href='https://jiachi-chen.github.io/'>ZJU 100 Young Professor Jiachi Chen (陈嘉弛)</a> at <a href='http://www.inpluslab.com'>InPlusLab</a> since August 2022.

-My research interests include program analysis and LLM.
-I have published multiple academic papers on smart contract security, including three papers in top-tier conferences and journals classified as CCF-A, such as ISSTA, FSE, ICSE, ASE and TSE.
+My research interests include program analysis and large language models.
+I have published multiple papers on smart contract security, including work appearing in CCF-A conferences and journals such as ISSTA, FSE, ICSE, ASE, and TSE.

 # 📝 Publications